 Barn C, the southern-most site, was located on the west side of the road on the Pine Plains-Stanford town line.
-The general manager of this entire operation was George W. Tuttle.
+The general manager of this entire operation was George W. Tuttle (see "People" page).

 The land acquired by Briarcliff Farms encompassed the most historic site in Pine Plains.
 Near Barn B had been located the first Christian congregation of Native Americans in North America, established in 1742 by Moravian missionaries at a Mahican village named Shekomeko.
 In 1859 a monument commemorating the mission had been erected by local historians, town fathers, and the Moravian Historical Society from Bethlehem, Pennsylvania, on what was then the Edward Huntting farm.

 Here it had rested in a field for over sixty years, reputedly on the site of the grave of one of the missionaries.
 When Walter Law purchased this property as part of Briarcliff Farms in 1907, he made the decision to leave the monument undisturbed on the advice of local attorney Frank Eno.
 However, when Oakleigh Thorne took over ownership in 1918, he decided to try to get the monument moved to facilitate the cultivation of the field.
-After negotiations with the Moravian Historical Society, an agreement was reached, and the monument (not the grave) was moved to its present site, which at the time was on the Pine Plains-Stanford Road.
+After negotiations with the Moravian Historical Society, an agreement was reached, and the monument (not the grave) was moved approximately 400 yards northwest of its original site to the corner of Bethel Cross Road and what was then the Pine Plains-Stanford Road.
 Presumably, the argument that it would be more visible to passersby in the new location had some appeal for the historical society.
 Mr. Thorne agreed to convey by deed to the Moravian Historical Society title to the land on which the monument was to be re-erected.